Document library filters

 The filters are only available in the table layout, and not the grid layout which is designed for listing smaller numbers of documents.

 You can create search filters for the following columns:

 - Tags, by using the

 - The document author, by using the

 - Custom taxonomies, by using a filter in this format

-You cannot show filters for the post author or custom fields.
+You cannot show filters for custom fields.